 The sorcerer looked thoroughly annoyed.
 He had been getting into his rhythm and did not appreciate being interrupted.
 “Well, not kill, sacrifice, for the greater good.”

 “Oh.
 Why’s that then?”
 The boy asked curiously, picking a blade of grass from the dark meadow.

-“To spread my blood on a field so that you can build a castle?”, the boy asked increduously his eyebrows furrowed, “Well how’s that going to help?”.
+“To spread my blood on a field so that you can build a castle?”, the boy asked incredulously his eyebrows furrowed, “Well how’s that going to help?”.
 The boy had a point Vortigern thought, when repeated back it did sound more than a little insane.
-Still, Gods, mysterious ways and all that.
+Still, Gods, mysterious ways, and all that.

 “Because your father is a demon”, the sorcerer pointed dramatically at the boy, determined to resume some level of propriety and theatre.

 “My mother told me my father was a baker who died of the sweating sickness when I was young.”